My Uncle Archimedes

 My Uncle Archimedes (Czech: Můj strýček Archimedes) is a 2018 Czech comedy film directed by Georgis Agathonikiadis.
 It stars Ondřej Vetchý and Miroslav Donutil.

+Plot

 The film is about Greek communist Archimedes who is forced to leave his country due to Greek Civil War.
 He comes to Czechoslovakia with his wife and nephew Aris.
 He befriends his new neighbour Karel Novák.